Skip to main content

 Step 3: Cloud Init (optional)

-Cloud Init allows you to automate the initial configuration of your virtual machine at first boot.
+Cloud Init allows you to automate the initial configuration of your virtual machine on first boot.

 You can configure: